• Skip to primary navigation

 Red cabbage cut in half.

-Have a look at it, and especially at the white and purple striations of color.
+Look at it, especially at the white and purple striations of color.

 Notice the core in the middle of the cabbage; it should look roughly like a white triangle.
 We need to remove it.